Ateshgah of Baku

+"Interestingly, the Avesta does not mention fire temples.
+In fact, the temple-cult of fire appears to have come into origin only in the latter part of the Achaemenian period i.e., around the fourth century BCE.
+In Zoroastrianism, the temples of sacred fires were established on hills or high places.
+It is noteworthy, as commanded by their spiritual leader, the Zoroastrians do not consider themselves as fire worshippers.
+They simply believe the fire to be an instrument of purity and a symbol of truth and righteousness that helps them in focusing their thoughts Ahura, their supreme God.
+It was most probably for this reason that cremation came to be rejected in Zoroastrianism whereas in Hinduism it became a universal phenomenon."

-Based on Iranian and Indian inscriptions, the temple was used as a Hindu, Sikh, and Zoroastrian place of worship. "Ātash" (آتش/Atəş) is the Persian and Azerbaijani word for fire.
+"Ātash" (آتش/Atəş) is the Persian and Azerbaijani word for fire.
+Zoroastrians do not worship fire, but see it as connection to God.
 The pentagonal complex, which has a courtyard surrounded by cells for monks and a tetrapillar-altar in the middle, was built during the 17th and 18th centuries.
 It was abandoned in the late 19th century, probably due to the decline of the Indian population in the area and the establishment of petroleum plants in Surakhany.
 The natural eternal flame was extinguished in 1969, after nearly a century of petroleum and gas extraction in the area, and is now maintained using a piped gas supply.

-The Baku Ateshgah was a pilgrimage and philosophical centre of Zoroastrians from the northwestern Indian subcontinent, who were involved in trade with the Caspian area via the famous "Grand Trunk Road".
+The Baku Ateshgah also became a pilgrimage and philosophical centre of Zoroastrians from the northwestern Indian subcontinent, who were involved in trade with the Caspian area via the famous "Grand Trunk Road".
 The four holy elements of their belief were: ateshi (fire), badi (air), abi (water), and heki (earth).
 The complex was converted into a museum in 1975.
 The annual number of visitors to the museum is about 15,000.

 The Temple of Fire "Ateshgah" was nominated for inclusion on the List of World Heritage Sites, UNESCO in 1998 by Gulnara Mehmandarova.
 On December 19, 2007, it was declared a state historical-architectural reserve by decree of the President of Azerbaijan.